rahul-verma/arjuna/docs/core/Configuration.md

 ```

 ##### Points to Note
-1. Creating a user option is same as earlier with the only difference that you need to call the `user_option` builder method of `config_creator`.
+1. Creating a user option and retrieving its value is done in exactly the same manner as Arjuna options.
-2. For retrieving the value, call `value` method of `Configuration.user_options` object.
-3. Rest of the code is similar to the basic use case code used so far.
-It uses the values retrieved from user options in `Configuration`.